-Here are some of the top causes of indoor air pollution.
+Here are some of the top sources of indoor air pollution.

 A new carpet changes the look of your home.
 However, when you use a new carpet there are chances that it will release harmful chemicals from vinyl backing and glue used in to hold the carpet.
 Also known as off-gassing, the chemicals lead to dizziness, nausea, headaches and breathing problems.

 2. Toxins from Crockery